CONTACT US NOW | (925) 932-0201

 I have a few hard questions for you to think about:

 These are hard questions to face, but you can face them and reach out for help because you do not have to live this way.
-My clients are all women who have experienced this misery; they are hurt, sad, and angry women who have sold themselves short.
+My clients are all partners of sex addicts who have experienced this misery; they are hurt, sad, and angry women who have sold themselves short.
 Their pain is heart-breaking.
-Their self-blame and loss of self respect moves me to tears.
+Their self-blame and loss of self-respect moves me to tears.
 But they are reaching out because they have come to a place of incredible pain.

-They are also the most courageous and brave women that I have ever known because they are taking the first step to recovery.
-From a position of shame and degradation they are coming into the light of becoming whole.
+Partners of sex addicts are also the most courageous and brave women that I have ever known because they are taking the first step to recovery.
+From a position of shame and degradation, they are coming into the light of becoming whole.

 I know a beautiful woman who has reclaimed herself.
 In the process, she relived enormous pain, opened her raw and bleeding wounds, and exposed them to the air.
 It was so painful that I shed tears with and for her.
 She lost her beautiful big house, faced bankruptcy, but found the self that she had slowly, over time, surrendered to a heartbreaking marriage.
 Today she has restarted her career and is living in a modest home with her young sons filled with love and laughter.
 She glows with health and her own inner light.

 I also work with a woman who woke up wanting to be done with her life but she had a small child to raise — a scared little girl who refused to go to school and threw tantrums.
 This woman made a phone call and faced her fears that she had carried around seemingly forever.
 She called in desperation.
 She found the courage to give her husband a choice: get help or leave.
 From that difficult point, they have struggled and grown in immeasurable ways.
 Today they face their lives openly.
 Their journey continues.